alexandroid000/talks/oulu/talk.md

 Consider a point robot moving in a polygonal environment.

+. . .

 Ignore motion in interior of polygon (assume, for now, robot can move in straight lines).

+. . .

-Robot can detect when it encounters a boundary.
+Robot can detect when it encounters a boundary, and can control rotation at the boundary.

+. . .

 ![](images/bounce_examples.jpg){width=700px}